 YWCA Greater Cleveland's is the only model of this type in this part of the country.

-All lead teachers are required to have a four-year degree to implement customized education plans and therapies.
+All lead teachers are required to have a four-year degree to implement customized education plans.
 Rated 5 stars by Step Up to Quality.

 The Early Learning Center is conveniently located between University Circle and downtown, in the administrative building of YWCA Greater Cleveland.